Sen. Thom Tillis spokesperson says he has mild symptoms of COVID-19, no fever and is in great spirits

 On Friday night, Tillis announced that he had no symptoms, therefore making him asymptomatic.
 He said he would continue to self-isolate.

 Tillis met with Supreme Court nominee Amy Coney Barret on Tuesday.
-He then traveled back to North Carolina where he was on the debate stage Thursday night.
+He then traveled back to North Carolina where he was on the debate stage against North Carolina Democratic U.S. Senate candidate Cal Cunningham Thursday night.

+Cunningham's spokesperson has since announced that he tested negative for COVID-19 and is expected to take another test on Monday.

 He also attended the Rose Garden ceremony on Saturday where President Trump announced Barrett as his pick for Supreme Court justice.